 From 1986-2009, the faculty members who made up the core of the staff were Kathryn Krubsack, administrator and instructor; David Krubsack, Bible class leader and instructor; and Del Schmidt, instructor.

 In 2014, Jessica Kindschi Walter and Matthew Wolf served as co-directors and teachers.
 In 2015, Erica Rosebrock joined the staff as teacher, and in 2017, co-directed with Mrs. Kindschi Walter.
 In 2017, Pastor Ben Schimm joined the staff as Bible class leader and teacher.
+In 2019, Mr. Wolf returned as guest conductor while Mrs. Kindschi Walter was on maternity leave.
+In 2020, Band Camp was not held due to the Covid-19 pandemic.
+Band Camp: Staycation 2021 will be held in a day camp format at Martin Luther High School in Greendale, WI.

 The goal of the faculty and staff is to give each camper a musical, educational, social and spiritual experience and in a loving, family-like setting.
 For nearly 50 years, the Lord has blessed the camp’s efforts to attain these goals, and, with His guidance and grace, Lutheran Band Camp will continue to carry on its unique ministry to young instrumental musicians for many years to come.